 This allows to assess existing and also future capacity limits and congestion levels or to perform process flow and peak analysis studies.
 Bottlenecks are identified and strategies and measures how to solve these bottlenecks can easily be elaborated by various „what-if“ scenarios.

 Aeronautical studies are conducted to identify alternative means in order to achieve an equivalent level of safety.
-These studies assess the impact of deviations from the aerodrome standards and the national regulations and present effective alternatives to compensate for the deviation and to still ensure highest safety standards.
+These studies assess the impact of deviations from the aerodrome standards, published and recommended by the ICAO, as well as the national regulations.
+They also present effective alternatives to compensate for the deviation and to ensure highest safety standards.

-Airport Research Center has extensive experience in conducting aeronautical studies, including but not limited to:
+ARC has extensive experience in conducting aeronautical studies, including but not limited to: